 - Smoking before or during pregnancy

-Although treatment greatly improves the outcome for babies with tricuspid atresia, complications can develop later in life.
+Prompt treatment greatly improves the outcome for babies with tricuspid atresia.
+But complications may develop later in life.
 Complications of tricuspid atresia may include:

 - Kidney or liver disease

-Some steps you can take that might reduce your baby's risk of heart and other birth defects in pregnancy include:
+Some ways you can help prevent your baby's overall risk of congenital heart defects are to:

-- Avoid smoking or drinking alcohol during pregnancy.
+- Don't smoke tobacco or drink alcohol during pregnancy.
 Either can increase the risk of congenital heart defects.